majordomusio/majord-aws-openshift/README.md

 https://master.openshift.example.com:8443

 When prompted for a username and password, simply choose any username/password combination, the cluster will accept them.
-To change this behaviour, modify the inventory templates in `roles/prepare_inventories/files`.
+To change this behaviour, modify the inventory template in `roles/configure_inventory/files`.

 ## DANGERZONE